-Our pro forma as adjusted net tangible book value represents our pro forma net tangible book value, plus the effect of (1) the sale of 6,250,000 shares of common stock in this offering at the initial public offering price of \$12.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, (2) the Debt Repayment and (3) our write-off of the associated debt issuance costs.
+Our pro forma as adjusted net tangible book value represents our pro forma net tangible book value, plus the effect of (1) the sale of 6,250,000 shares of common stock in this offering at an assumed initial public offering price of \$12.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, (2) the Debt Repayment and (3) our write-off of the associated debt issuance costs.
 Our pro forma as adjusted net tangible book value as of June 30, 2016 was \$34.5 million, or \$1.28 per share of common stock.
-This amount represents an immediate increase in pro forma as adjusted net tangible book value of \$2.82 per share to our existing stockholders and an immediate dilution of \$10.72 per share to investors participating in this offering by subtracting pro forma as adjusted net tangible book value per share to investors participating in this offering by subtracting pro forma as adjusted net tangible book value per share after this offering from the initial public offering price per share paid by investors participating in this offering.
+This amount represents an immediate increase in pro forma as adjusted net tangible book value of \$2.82 per share to our existing stockholders and an immediate dilution of \$10.72 per share to investors participating in this offering.
+We determine dilution per share to investors participating in this offering by subtracting pro forma as adjusted net tangible book value per share after this offering from the assumed initial public offering price per share paid by investors participating in this offering.